Free Trial

 • If you want to own UPS stock you should look at it for value, not growth.

-• 5 stocks we like better than United Parcel Service.
+• Five stocks to consider instead of United Parcel Service.

 Some earnings reports are more significant than others.
 And that’s the sense that you got when United Parcel Service (NYSE: UPS) reported earnings on October 25, 2022.
 UPS stock dropped sharply after Federal Express (NYSE: FDX) delivered a warning of sharply lower shipping volumes based on the global economic slowdown.